mahdion-aau/DPA_M_C_AES/2_o_dpa_trsfile/README.md

 "Second_order DPA attack on masked_combined AES"

-TRS.py module uses trsfile (a library published by Riscure[1]) for extracting traces, data and ... from trs files.
+TRS.py module uses trsfile (a library published by Riscure[1]) for extracting traces, data and ... from trs files.(Written by Nima Mahdion)

 attack_absolute_difference.py extracts the first byte of the key by making use of centered_absolute_difference combining function.Could be tested with 2sh_5b_400 and 2sh_fc_400.trs (Name of files: Number of shares+the first byte of the key+ Number of traces+.trs).